 In addition to making it difficult to fall asleep at nighttime, depression may cause you to struggle to wake up at a normal time in the morning and feel excessively sleeping during the daytime.

 This is known as hypersomnia, or excessive time spent sleeping.
-Data indicates that around 15 percent of people with depression struggle with hypersomnia.
+Data published by the Sleep Foundation indicates that around 15 percent of people with depression struggle with hypersomnia.

-You may feel sluggish and less capable of doing physical tasks than you normal are, and even small levels of physical activity might make you feel fatigued and exhausted.
+You may feel sluggish and less capable of doing physical tasks than you normally are, and even small physical activity levels might make you feel fatigued and exhausted.

 In general, your limbs and body might feel heavy, causing you to feel physically drained during the day.

 Depression can affect your appetite, causing you to have a reduced level of interest in food and eat less than you normally would.

 These symptoms range in severity and may not improve, even with a specific form of treatment.

 Some people with depression begin to talk, walk and move slower than normal.
 You, or your friends, family or colleagues, may notice that your speech and actions are “slowed down” when you have depression.

 You may notice that you move around and fidget, wring your hands, pace or make other purposeless movements throughout the day.

 If you’ve noticed one or several of the symptoms above and feel concerned that you might be depressed, it’s important to reach out for help from a trusted friend, family member or mental health professional.

 These may include setting goals for the near future, staying active, spending time with friends and family and avoiding social isolation.

 Most importantly, don’t wait.
-By identifying your symptoms and seeking help, you’ll put yourself in the strongest position to treat your depression and real progress towards recovery.
+By identifying your symptoms and seeking help, you’ll put yourself in the strongest position to treat your depression and progress towards recovery.